 Tortellini in Brodo (in broth)

-Tortellini in Brodo is an Italian soup made with cheese tortellini that’s simmered in a light chicken broth and vegetables.
+Tortellini in Brodo is an Italian soup made with cheese tortellini simmered in a light chicken broth and vegetables.
 Delicious and so simple, this recipe is easy to prepare and ready to serve in 25 minutes.
-This tortellini in brodo is often the first dish served on Christmas Day, but serving it all year long is wonderful.
+This tortellini in brodo is often the first dish served on a holiday, but we make it and serve it all year long.

 What is Tortellini in Brodo?

-Tortellini in Brodo means “tortellini in broth,” and it’s traditionally a Northern Italian soup that is served on Christmas Day, followed by beef tenderloin roast as the main dish with sides.
+Tortellini in Brodo literally translates to “tortellini in broth,” and it is a traditional Northern Italian soup typically served on Christmas or New Year’s Day, accompanied by a beef tenderloin roast as the main dish, along with sides.

 It is made with a simple broth that simmers the tortellini for a few minutes until it’s ready to serve.
-The broth is very light but high in flavor!
-Tortellini pasta comes filled with cheese, meat, or veggies.
+The broth is very light but loaded with flavor!
+Additionally, tortellini pasta is available in a variety of fillings, including cheese, meat, or vegetables.

-But today, I am excited to show you how quick and easy it is to make this simple Italian soup! … and you’re going to LOVE it as much as we do! ๐
+And here in the US, you will find this soup on menus in most Italian-American restaurants.
+But today, I am excited to show you how quick and easy it is to make this simple Italian soup! … and you are going to LOVE it as much as we do! ๐

 How to Make Tortellini in Brodo?